mparker-landt/Milestone_Project_2/README.md

 * Footer dropup arrow not changing to a dropdown when the collapsible footer is opened.
 * On Google Chrome mobile devices the game area flashes whenever a mole is clicked.
 * If restart is pressed in the gameover pop up whilst a mole from the previous game is still active a new game will start with 2 moles activating in random holes instead of 1.
+* If the start and stop button were pressed quickly enough several games were started with several moles activating in random holes instead of 1.
 * On Apple small screens the UI layout is squished and is not visually appealing.

 ## Development & Deployment